qmlbook/qt6book/docs/ch03-qtcreator/projects.md

 * **Applications (Qt Quick) / Qt Quick Application (Empty)**: Creates a bare C++ project with cmake support and a QML main document to render an empty window.
 This is the typical default starting point for all native QML application.

 * **Libraries / Qt Quick 2.0 Extension Plug-in**: Use this wizard to create a stub for a plug-in for your Qt Quick UI.
 A plug-in is used to extend Qt Quick with native elements.
-This is ideally to create a re-usable Qt Quick library.
+This is ideally suited to create a re-usable Qt Quick library.

 * **Applications (Qt) / Qt Widgets Application**: Creates a starting point for a desktop application using Qt Widgets.
 This would be your starting point if you plan to create a traditional C++ widgets based application.